Interview with UK VA, Becky Considine

 Who was your first client?

 Lydiah Igweh of BWGC (Business Women’s Growth Club) as Events and Membership Coordinator.
+I had only marketed my business for four weeks when Lydiah and I collaborated.

 Do you have a niche?